-Short term loans are availed to finance the Company's 1) purchase of inventory and 2) expenses.
+Short term loans are availed primarily to finance the Company's purchase of inventory.
+These are generally for working capital.

-For the list of SLAC's assets that were made as a collateral to short term obligations, please see ANNEX B.
+For the list of SLAC's assets that were made as a collateral to short term obligations, please see ANNEX A.